librenms/librenms/doc/Developing/Sensor-State-Support.md

 ### Introduction

-In this section we are briefly going to walk through, what it takes to write sensor state support.
-We will also briefly get around the concepts of the current sensor state monitoring.
+This section will explain how to implement support for sensor state.
+It will also cover the basic concepts of sensor state monitoring.

+Sensor state support in LibreNMS allows users to monitor and visualize the status of sensors that report qualitative states, rather than numerical values, in a more understandable and efficient manner.
+Instead of displaying raw numeric values, LibreNMS translates those values into generic states, such as "OK", "Warning", "Critical", and "Unknown".

 ### Logic